This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'New gadget, it will be in your brief before the week is out,' Anne 2 said showing thumbs horizontal to deter further questions.

-The tour proceeded, while the company had laid out the factory similar, it was clear that the workforce was more significant, and the extra lines had exotic components.
+The tour proceeded, while the company had laid out the factory similarly; it was clear that the workforce was larger and extra lines had exotic components.

 After completing the tour and returning to the reception desk.
 Anne 1 asked, 'If as I am offered, you are the general manager why the secretary desk?'